PWA — Progressive Web Applications

-The term Progressive Web Apps (PWAs) was coined by Alex Russell (Google) and Frances Berriman, and usually it is used to describe applications that, building on the Web platform foundation, use advanced browser APIs to enhance an application’s behavior and provide more native-like experiences.
+The term Progressive Web Apps (PWAs) was coined by Alex Russell (Google) and Frances Berriman, and it’s usually used to describe applications that, building on the web platform foundation, use advanced browser APIs to enhance an application’s behavior and provide more native-like experiences.

 Google describes PWAs as:

-To help teams working on PWAs, Google compiled a comprehensive checklist listing all the requirements for going from a Baseline PWA to an Exemplary PWA.
+To help teams working on PWAs, Google compiled a comprehensive checklist with all the requirements for going from a Baseline PWA to an Exemplary PWA.

 Progressive Web Applications are a great choice for many companies due to their easy-to-port and multi-platform nature.